Affan840/PRODIGY_WD_03/README.md

 - Reset the game or start a new game anytime using the provided buttons.

 ## Live Preview
-Check out the live preview here: [Tic-Tac-Toe Game](https://tic-tac-toe-game.vercel.app/)
+Check out the live preview here:  https://tic-tac-toe-phi-nine-43.vercel.app/